MCervone14/Our-Planet-Earth/posts/Spirituality.md

 _Dr.
 Tom Cervone is a deacon and ecologist in the Evansville Diocese.
 He graduated from St. Bonaventure, a Franciscan University.
 Sister Maureen Houlihan D.C. is a member of the “Care of Earth” Committee - St.
-Louise Province of the Daughters of Charity USA.
+Louise Province of the Daughters of Charity USA and member of Seton Harvest Farm, a Community Supported Agriculture Farm that grows all natural produce for shareholders and the poor.
 Nicole Cervone-Gish, Ed.
 MS. is an English Language Learner teacher, who lives in Evansville, Indiana with her family, and teaches at Joshua Academy Charter School.
-Michael Cervone, BS. a web developer who lives in Evansville, Indiana._
+Michael Cervone, BS. is a web developer and designer who lives in Evansville, Indiana._